jhackGC/tech-docs-2/Javascript/Frameworks/react/Core/typescript-interview-questions.md

 ## 4. What is an interface in TypeScript?

 **Answer:**
-An interface in TypeScript is used to define the structure of an object, including its properties and their types.
-Interfaces are great for enforcing contracts in your code and for working with objects that have a known shape.
-You can also extend interfaces to create more complex types.
+An interface defines the shape of an object, specifying property names and types.

 **Example:**